gabetucker2/gostack/documentation/overview.md

  <img src="../images/gostack_StackSample3.png" width="70%" style="margin-bottom: 10px;"/>

- In a matrix structure, "substack" will refer to cards whose val is another stack, and "card" will refer to cards whose val is not another substack.
+ In a matrix structure, "substack" will refer to cards whose val is another stack, and "card" will refer to cards whose val is not another stack.

  The complexity of this tree structure may feel a lot more difficult to navigate than a traditional `[][]array` structure.
 But worry not!
 You won't have to navigate through this.
 You can treat this as a data structure which looks like `{{1, 3}, {2, 4}}`.